nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 - In Parts I and II we learned about Docker itself, what this is (because it's always important to know what we are talking about) and we learned about the difference between an image and a container: an image is a "recipe" to setup an environment and a container is one instance of it.
 We also learned that containers should be ephemeral, they are designed to be short-lived: A. Container.
 Is.
 Just.
 A. Process.
 We always should be able to stop, destroy and rebuild a container.
 - In Part III, we learned about how to write Dockerfiles and how to build our custom images, with this we can now design a tailor-made environment that suits the software you want to run.
-- Until Part IV we had a problem: if we were making short-lived container, container that could be shut down at any moment, even destroyed, we would lose data.
+- Until Part IV we had a problem: if we were making short-lived containers, containers that could be shut down at any moment, even destroyed, we would lose data.
 So we needed to have a way to "save" data somewhere.
 This is where Part IV comes with Docker Volumes.
 We learned how to make data persistent by storing it in Docker Volumes (which have a different life cycle than containers), and we also lerned how to share data between the host and the containers.
 I emphasized on the fact that even though storing data in a volume and sharing data with the hosts were both grouped under the name "Docker Volumes", it was two different things and one should not be used in the place of the other.
-- But even then we still had a problem: we were able to make ephemeral containers ("just processes", remember?), we could store our important data in Volumes, but if we wanted to have only one (logical) process per container, we were limited to very simple setup, because if out setup involved several containers, it was impossible to make them communicate one with another.
+- But even then we still had a problem: we were able to make ephemeral containers ("just processes", remember?), we could store our important data in Volumes, but if we wanted to have only one (logical) process per container, we were limited to very simple setups, because if our setup involved several containers, it was impossible to make them communicate one with another.
 Part V solves this by introducting the concept of Docker Networks, which -as the name implies- is a way to make several containers communicate with each other.
 We then extended this concept to several machines, so that distant, remote servers running a docker daemon (and running containers of their own) could **easily** have networked container, basically for free ("for free" here means that we don't have anything new to learn and almost nothing new to setup).

 Now, after those 5 Parts you can do (almost) anything, and you can sure make very complex stuff.
 For information, I have been working with Docker for a couple of years now, we have a pretty complex client stack and they rely on what we have been learning on these first 5 Parts.